ojrac/opensimplex-go/README.md

 post](http://uniblock.tumblr.com/post/97868843242/noise) announcing it.
 If you're not familiar with random noise, the Wikipedia post on [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) is a good introduction.

+This package started as a fork from[ojrac/opensimplex-go](https://github.com/ojrac/opensimplex-go) and then simplified to match my needs.

 ## Install